Scepter of Charles V: Description

+Charlemagne is represented holding a scepter and globus cruciger.
+The Sceptre at this time measured 3 feet 9 inches, weighed 2.2 kg, the shaft engraved with rosette and fleur-de-lis screwed together in five pieces.

 An inscription at the base of Charlemagne's seat reads "SANTUS [sic] KAROLUS MAGNUS ITALIA ROMA GALIA ET [?]
 ALIA".
 A reading of "...ET GERMANIA" was proposed in the 16th century but is incompatible with the preserved object.